 PQSAR - is the total number of performance qualified SARs with the same Base Price held by the relevant participant.

 SARs granted under the plan carry no dividend or voting rights.

-The following table summarises the SARs granted under the plan and number of SARS expired during the period:
+The following table summarises the SARs granted under the plan, no SARS expired during the periods below: